-Hiring an attorney will speed up my case.
+Hiring an attorney/agent will speed up my case.
 FALSE.
 (We wish it were true, though.)
-When it comes to your VA Disability claim there are really only two ways to speed it up.
-The first way is if you are terminally ill, the second, is if you are facing economic hardship.
+When it comes to your VA Disability claim, there are only two ways to speed it up.
+The first way is if you are terminally ill, the second is if you are facing economic hardship.

-Hiring an attorney will slow down my claim.
-FALSE This one really does not make much sense.
+Hiring an attorney/agent will slow down my claim.
+FALSE This one does not make much sense.
 However, we often hear from prospective clients that a friend told them an attorney would slow their case down.
-Once again misinformation plays a huge role in this myth.
-If hiring an attorney slowed your case down then why would we be doing this in the first place?
-We submit claims, file appeals, review and submit evidence, represent Veterans at all three levels of hearings, and do so much more.
-Hiring an attorney can actually be more efficient.
+Once again, misinformation plays a massive role in this myth.
+If hiring an attorney slowed your case down, then why would we be doing this in the first place?
+We submit claims, file appeals, review and present evidence, represent Veterans at all three levels of hearings, and do so much more.
+Hiring an attorney can be more efficient.

 Everything is fine—until it isn’t.
 Injuries and illnesses can get worse as we age.
 This is likely to be the healthiest period of your life.
 File a disability claim if you have an illness or injury that occurred while in the military.
 Even if the condition is minor, establishing a service-connection is the first step in having your disability claim approved.
 The sooner you make your claim, the easier it is to establish a connection to your military service.